 Born in Greenvale, he is the other deputy under Sheriff George Woodman's charge.
 He's timid and a bit of a klutz, however he is an excellent cook and makes a dynamite biscuit.
 He tends to add comic relief to the game's proceedings.
 He helps his sister, Carol MacLaine, run the "Galaxy of Terror" bar in the evenings after he gets done with police business.
 He is also curiously well-versed in flying squirrels and other rodent trivia.

 The first victim of Greenvale's murder case.
 Her body was found tied to a tree and discovered by the local woodsman and his two sons.
 Her name is a play on the word "anagram".

 Dressed in sexy cowboy attire, Gina runs the "Heaven and Hell Gas Station" in Greenvale.
-She's always saying suggestive things like "Let me know if you want me to pump it." when you stop for gas.
-She will also wash your car, which magically repairs all damage for a fee.
-Multiple car washes unlocks a special carwash video.
+She's always saying suggestive things like "Let me know if you want me to pump it." when York stops for gas.
+She will also wash his car, which magically repairs all damage for a fee.
+Multiple car washes unlocks a special car wash video.
 Many of the Greenvale townsfolk come to the gas station to have Gina wash their cars when her husband Jack the Raging Bull isn't around.